wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 {% include _toc.html %}

 Here is a guided tour to introduce use of Microsoft's Artificial Intelligence (AI) offerings running on the Azure cloud.
-My contribution to the world (to you) is a less overwhelming <a href="#LearningSequence">learning sequence</a>, one that starts with the <strong>least complex</strong> of technologies used, then more complex ones.
+My contribution to the world (to you) is a less overwhelming learning sequence, one that starts with the <strong>least complex</strong> of technologies used, then more complex ones.

 {% include whatever.html %}